anirudh-3000/ai-generation-system/README.md

 ## System overview
 ### 1. Text-to-Video and Text-to-Image Generation
-* Running the main file carries out the main functionalities for our content's generation.
+* Running the main file carries out the main functionalities for content's generation.
 * After running the main file, user will have fill two input fields, one for prompt and another for notification time.
 * After entering a desired prompt, a unique user id is generated.
 * After generation of unique id, user will have to enter a specific notification time in HH:MM format.